nelsonjchen/postal_scheme_study/README.md

+# Nothing to see here folks

 * Generate List of Google Map Static Map URLs for Aria2c to download.
-(MD5 of the street address).png output
+(MD5 of the street address).png output.

-* Generate Anki importable
+* Generate Anki importable, with img src as MD5 of name.

 http://sourceforge.net/apps/trac/aria2/wiki/UsageExample#InputFile